jamesw05/illustrator-shortcuts/README.md

 Arc Correction Flip - Flip the orientation of a path(s) or text path(s). useful if you want to place a label on the opposite site of a feature that it was auto-placed on.

 **-**
-Stroke weight -0.1pt - the arrows to adjust stroke weight by a whole postscript point are way to coarse. run this to quickly adjust a stroke weight in 0.1pt increments
+Stroke weight -0.1pt - the arrows to adjust stroke weight by a whole postscript point are way to coarse. run this to quickly adjust a stroke weight in 0.1pt increments.
+Note: this script can make large, complex docs become unresponsive.

 **+**
-Stroke weight +0.1pt - the arrows to adjust stroke weight by a whole postscript point are way to coarse. run this to quickly adjust a stroke weight in 0.1pt increments
+Stroke weight +0.1pt - the arrows to adjust stroke weight by a whole postscript point are way to coarse. run this to quickly adjust a stroke weight in 0.1pt increments.
+Note: this script can make large, complex docs become unresponsive.

 **P**
 Object>Path>Simplify - Used all the time.
 Never mouse through this menu again!